anastasiiaxfr/gatsby-starter/src/markdown/news/blog1 copy.md

 ---
-date: 2024-11-12T00:00:00+00:00
+date: 2024-11-02T00:00:00+00:00

-title: With WooLentor's drag-and-drop interface for...
+title: Customize your WooCommerce store with countless Web
-slug: "blog-8"
+slug: "blog-1"
-category: "Business"
+category: "Tech"
-authors: ["Anastasiia Berest", "XFR"]
+authors: ["Anastasiia Berest"]
-exerpt: "What about the reality where Hitler cured cancer, Morty?
-The answer is: Don't think about it."
+exerpt: "You may already have questions - don't worry.
+We will cover every little detail in the rest of the documentation.
+For now, please read along so you can have a high-level understanding of what Vue offers."
-thumb: "../../assets/img/news/thumbs/n8.jpg"
+thumb: "../../assets/img/news/thumbs/n1.jpg"
 ---

 ## Make your store stand out from the others by...